-If you have suffered a spinal cord injury at fault of another person or organisation, you may be eligible to make a claim against that entity for your injury.
-On this page you will find general guidance relating to spinal cord injuries and the criteria for instigating a personal injury claim.
+If you have suffered a spinal cord injury due to negligence by another person or organisation, you may be eligible to make a claim against that entity for your injury.
+On this page, you will find general guidance relating to spinal cord injuries and the criteria for instigating a personal injury claim.

 Compensation claims involving spinal cord injuries